When it comes to designing RDL reports in Microsoft Dynamics NAV / Business Central, there are three different programs which you can use:

 Layout in Visual Studio:

-Visual Studio or Report Builder – Which Is Better?
+Visual Studio or Report Builder – Which Is Better for RDL Reports?

 “So it is kind of the same, but not the same, right?”
 Well yea, kind of.
 It is hard to tell which of the tools is better in general.
 They are different.
 I guess the more experienced you are, the more you will tend to use Visual Studio instead of Report Builder.
 To decide which one suits your needs the best, it is good to know the differences between the tools.